 For centuries, peacocks have been used as symbols of nobility, beauty, and power.
 Many people have called on the peacock feather’s power to increase their confidence and self-worth.

-Peacock feather meaning in different cultures
+Peacock feather symbolism in different cultures

 The peacock is a beautiful bird.
 Different cultures across the globe consider its feather to be a mythical & powerful symbol.